 Introduction

-In this deliverable we explore the impact that the establishment of pre-agreed Harvest Control Rules (HCR) would have on North Atlantic albacore fishery.
-For that, we describe a framework that includes the description of operating models and management procedures.
+In this deliverable we explore the impact that the establishment of pre-agreed Harvest Control Rules (HCR) would have on the North Atlantic albacore stock and fishery.
+In order to do this a Management Strategy Evaluation framework is being used, we describe the framework, including a description of the operating model and management procedures (SCRS/2013/33,34,35).

-In 2013’s stock assessment of North Atlantic albacore, this stock was diagnosed as overfished but not undergoing overfishing.
+In the 2013 stock assessment of North Atlantic albacore, the stock was diagnosed as being overfished but not undergoing overfishing.
 A drop in stock biomass between 1930 and 2000 was followed by an increasing trend.
-During the assessment, the albacore working group recommended further elaborating the MSE framework developed to permit a better characterization of uncertainty on current and future stock condition1.
+During the assessment, the albacore working group recommended to further develop the MSE framework to permit a better characterization of uncertainty1.

 During the assessment, a range of time-frames and probability levels of achieving the Commission’s goals established in Rec.
-11-13 were also provided noting that longer time frames provide more options for HCR parameters that project higher probabilities of being in the green quadrant of the Kobe plot.
-These figures were obtained through projections without feedback control, i.e. the impact of HCRs was investigated by projecting current status and parameters into the future for alternative values of Ftar, Blim and Bpa.
-In this deliverable we carry out a similar study but with feedback between Operating Models (OM) and the Management Procedure (MP) in a Management Strategy Evaluation framework (MSE) in order to assess the effects of the potential application of a series of HCR for the management of this stock.
+11-13 were also provided noting that longer time frames provide more options for choice of HCRs to achieve the commission objectuves, with a range of probabilities, of being in the green quadrant of the Kobe plot.
+These estimates were obtained using projections without feedback control, i.e. the impact of HCRs was investigated by projecting current status and parameters into the future for alternative values of Ftar, Blim and Bpa.
+In this deliverable we carry out a similar study but with feedback between Operating Models (OM) and the Management Procedure (MP) using the Management Strategy Evaluation framework (MSE) in order to assess the effects of the potential application of a series of HCR for the management of this stock.
 The feedback loop between the MP and the OMs is a fundamental aspect of MSE and is the particular feature which distinguishes MSE from risk assessments where the impact of alternative regulations are evaluated through projections2.

 MSE involves using simulation to compare the relative effectiveness for achieving management objectives of different combinations of data collection schemes, methods of analysis and subsequent process leading management actions2, i.e. different MPs.
 Here, MSE is used to identify which of three alternative HCRs used in combination with a simple stock assessment method would allow achieving a series of conservation and fisheries performance objectives.
-For this, we build an MSE framework following a series of guidelines and best practices2,3, including the basic steps needed to be followed when conducting an MSE2:
+For this, we use an MSE framework following a series of guidelines and best practices2,3, including the basic steps needed to be followed when conducting an MSE2:

 Identification of management objectives: Here, we assume that the management objectives are inherent to ICCAT fisheries, i.e. to maintain the highest long-term average catch with a high probability of being in the green quadrant (the target) and a low probability of being outside biological limits (the limit)4.